hashonetech/commons/README.md

 ### Setting Up Pro UI Items
 In order to display subscription and product details on your Pro screen, you can use the following example code.
 This code sets up the UI elements based on the retrieved **ProductDetails**.

--Feel free to customize and adjust the provided code snippets as per your application's needs and design preferences.
+- Feel free to customize and adjust the provided code snippets as per your application's needs and design preferences.

 ```kotlin
 	private fun setupProUIItem(skuDetails: ProductDetails) {